Discovery tours around the megaliths of southern Morbihan

 You can also discover the megaliths of the Golfe du Morbihan along the hiking trails from the Rivière d'Auray to the Presqu'île de Rhuys.

 More confidential, this hike will take you along the river to the Tumulus de Kernours and discover the authentic port of Le Bono.
 At the head of the Golfe du Morbihan, on the way up the Rivière d'Auray, Le Bono is a village that has preserved its authenticity around its once bustling port.
-This circuit invites you to follow the GR®34 along the shore to the end of the Kerdréan bay, then follow the beautiful sunken paths and return via the old oyster beds, which bear witness to the intense oyster-farming activity from the second half of the 19th century onwards.
+This tour invites you to follow the GR®34 along the shoreline to the end of the Kerdréan bay, then follow the lovely sunken lanes and return via the old oyster beds that bear witness to the intense oyster-farming activity from the second half of the 19th century onwards.

 Unwind in the heart of the Golfe du Morbihan while discovering the island's megaliths.
 The pearl of the Golfe du Morbihan is wooded and offers a variety of landscapes.
 Izenah, its Breton name, is a window onto one of the most beautiful bays in the world, an invitation to calm and serenity.
 The tour alternates between roads and coastal paths.
 There are no PR (yellow/backpacking) markers.
 Markers will help you find your way along the trail, and our app will also be very useful.